 I commit to living my life by my values, prioritising what is important and committing to actions that honour each of these values on a daily basis.
 I want to ensure that the balance gets addressed quickly if certain areas are neglected.

-I want to be proud of and own the fact that I am a driven psychologist and business woman passionate about working with people and bringing forth change, a singer who loves to perform and appreciates creativity in multiple forms and a woman who is grateful for being alive and healthy and places a great importance and value on all of the relationships in her world .
+I want to be proud of and own the fact that I am a driven psychologist and business woman passionate about working with people and bringing forth change, and a woman who is grateful for being alive and healthy and places a great importance and value on all of the relationships in her world .

 I want to ensure that I am doing my best to live the way I wish to be remembered by those left behind when I die.
 I want to ensure that I prioritise having fun and pleasurable activities as well as productivity.